 He also promoted his belief that being Black was a result of a curable skin disease.
 Rush called it negroidism.
 Intermarrying, he argued, helped spread the disease.48

 The first convict fleet carried grape vines to the New South Wales colony.49

-- The Reverend Elijah Craig, a Baptist minister, distilled the first Kentucky whiskey.50
+- The Rev. Elijah Craig, a Baptist minister, distilled the first bourbon whiskey.50

 - After the French Revolution, the government confiscated the vineyards of the churches, abbeys and nobles.
 It divided them into small plots and for many owners.
 French law divides property equally among heirs.
 This additionally subdivided vineyard property into ever smaller parcels of ownership.
 In Burgundy this led to the the rise of negociants or wine brokers.
 They buy wine from many owners, blend it, and then market it under their own names.51

 - The fourth president of the U.S., James Madison, proposed a law on beer.
 It was to encourage “the manufacture of beer in every State in the Union.”52

 Parliament made it illegal to pay wages in liquor.54